-- A. No student will be refused an opportunity to make up work if he/she is absent (EIAB Local). - B. A student and/or parent/guardian must make arrangements for make up work on the day he/she returns to school.
-The teacher and student decide when work is due. - C. Students absent only on a known test day will be expected to take a test upon return.
+- A. No student will be refused an opportunity to make up work if he/she is absent (EIAB Local). - B. The teacher will make arrangements for make-up work on the day he/she returns to school. - C. Students absent only on a known test day will be expected to take a test upon return.
 If any student has been absent the day prior to an announced test and no new content has been covered, the student will be expected to take the test at the regularly scheduled time.
-If the student has been absent two or more days, the student will immediately make arrangements with the teacher to schedule for the make up tests. - D. Any student who does not appear for a prearranged make-up test or does not meet his prearranged due date for other work may receive zero on that test or work. - E. Any student missing work due to participation in extracurricular activities must make arrangements with the teacher for work that will be missed.
-Failure to comply with this procedure will result in a zero for that assignment. - F. If a student has been sent to "in school suspension" (ISS), he/she is to receive credit for assigned work completed while in attendance.
-If a student does not complete the assigned work, he/she will not receive credit. - G. If a student has been sent to the Alternative Education Center, he/she is to receive credit for assigned work completed while in attendance.
-If a student does not complete the assigned work, he/she will not receive credit. - H. See Appendix B-1 regarding UIL and extracurricular activities.
+If the student has been absent two or more days, the teacher will immediately make arrangements with the student to schedule for the make-up tests. - D. The teacher will make arrangements for make-up of work with any student missing work due to participation in extracurricular activities. - E. If a student has been sent to "in school suspension" (ISS), he/she is to receive credit for assigned work completed while in attendance.

-ELEMENTARY HOMEWORK GUIDELINES

-Core Curriculum for All Students Bilingual, Gifted and Talented, Special Education
+ELEMENTARY HOMEWORK GUIDELINES Core Curriculum for All Students Bilingual, Gifted and Talented, Special Education